azriel91/ecs_paradigm/PITCHME.md

 }
 ```

 If the generation does not match, it's a different entity.
+Note: *index* type is twice as big, but generally smaller than `Component`

 +++